avila/mat2tex/README.md

 the date of creation.
-The user can also pass some further comments to be added (but invisible in the compiled PDF) to the table, because since the table is stripped from its surrounding, a nice comment (better would be a nice name, but naming this are hard) can be helpful not to link the wrong table in the right place, or the right table in the wrong place or the wrong table in the wrong place...
+The user can also pass some further comments to be added (but invisible in the compiled PDF) to the table, because since the table is stripped from its surrounding, a nice comment (better would be a nice name, but naming things are hard) can be helpful not to link the wrong table in the right place, or the right table in the wrong place or the wrong table in the wrong place...